MarcChachuat/project_one_ml/final_code/readme.md

 Finally, we could use polynomial basis to let the prediction depend not only of the features but also of their powers.

 	d) the parameter selection for each model

 The two models (ridge and regularized logistic regression) we used for our prediction need some parameters :
 - the regularization parameter
 - the degree of the polynomial basis
+- training datasets

 Rather than randomly trying parameters, we inspired ourselves from the grid search and performed a grid search over the set of parameters (lambda, degree).
 For each model, for each parameter (lambda,degree) over a large range, we obtain a score (% of accuracy) over the validation set when the model is trained over the training set.
 For each model, we finally keep the couple (lambda,degree) associated to the best score

+In order to have a reasonable training data sets, we plot a learning curve of the size of learning datapoints and choose 25000 to be size of training datasets for logistic regression.

+	e) optimization
+Inorder to speedup the gradient descent, *Accelerated Gradient Descent with Restart* is implemented and used.
+This method gives much better convergence rate.
+The "line search" method is not used here because we find it doesn't work as well as we expected.
+Unlinke Newton/Quasi Newton method, AGDR didn't require oracla information about derivative of loss function.
+Besides, AGDR use less memory than Newton's method.

 	e) prediction